Valve’s brand-new Steam Deck

 lineup from Asus.
 On that basis, and if nothing else, the Steam Deck certainly has its comparatively low price going for it.

 At the same time, it’s possible to spend significantly more on a Steam Deck.
 For example, $399 gets buyers the 64GB version, while the upgraded 256GB option costs $529.
-Splash out on the range-topping 512GB model, and buyers will need to hand over $649.
+If you purchase the range-topping 512GB model, buyers will need to pay $649.

 Steam Deck versus Gaming Laptop: Performance